jpaulm/gofbp/README.md

 - `go test -run DoSelect2 -count=1`  (with REJ not connected)
 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)
 - `go test -run ForceDeadlock -count=1`
-- `go test -run TestSubnet -count=1`
-- `go test -run TestInfQueueAsMain -count=1` (note the "automatic" ports between WriteFile and ReadFile)
+- `go test -run InfQueueAsMain -count=1` (note the "automatic" ports between WriteFile and ReadFile)

 **Note**: ForceDeadlock is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition has to be compiled "on the fly", so it is actually in `testdata`, while the test itself contains the code to compile and run the test.